-Remember the days when only the spiders knew what it takes to be a master in “web design”?
-Back then Amazon was simply the name of the longest river in the world, an “apple” a day was only the fruit that keeps the doctor away and you could find a cloud just by looking in the blue sky.
+Remember when only the spiders knew what it takes to be a master in “web design”?
+Back then, Amazon was simply the name of the longest river in the world, an “apple” a day was only the fruit that kept the doctor away; you could find a cloud just by looking in the blue sky.

-Those days are gone forever as they existed before the age of the Internet!
+Those days are gone forever, as they existed before the Internet age!
 Today we can hardly imagine our life without the World Wide Web!
 Here are 5 interesting facts about our beloved Internet:

-1. If you want to see how far we have reached in web design development, you can simply visit www.info.cern.ch.
-The first website ever launched on August the 6th 1991.
-It is still alive and you can check it to see this revolutionary for its time tool.
+1. To see how far we have progressed in web design development, visit www.info.cern.ch.
+The first website ever launched on August the 6th, 1991.
+It is still alive, and you can check it to see this revolutionary for its time tool.

 2. The symbol @ has a different meaning around the globe.
 The funniest include a: monkey’s tail, hanging monkey, pig’s tail, pig’s ear, elephant’s trunk, rollmop, snail, little duck, worm, little mouse, or just “crazy” (like in Bosnia and Herzegovina).

-3. Do you know that the search engine BackRub receives 5.6 billion searches per day?
+3. Do you know that the search engine BackRub receives 5.6 billion daily searches?
 No?
 Probably because today we call it Google.
-Actually, BackRub was the initial research project name that was the forerunner of Google Search.
+BackRub was the initial research project name that was the forerunner of Google Search.
 And the name Google is nothing but the friendlier version of the mathematical term Googol, which refers to 10 to the power of 100 or 1 with 100 zeros behind.